 Panda Stonewall Power Project

 The Panda Stonewall Power Project is a clean natural gas-fueled, 778 megawatt combined-cycle generating station.
-Once built, the plant is expected to supply the power needs of up to 778,000 homes and is expected to make a significant contribution to the area’s economy.
+The plant can supply the power needs of up to 778,000 homes and is expected to make a significant contribution to the area’s economy.
 Panda Power Funds’ partners in the Stonewall project include Bechtel Development, a subsidiary of the Bechtel Corporation, and Green Energy Partners/Stonewall, the project’s original developer.

 Stonewall Power Plant Facility Facts